BharatDBPG/BharatDBMS-PG/README.md

 Repository Link : [`(https://github.com/BharatDBPG/Pg_dbscanner.git)`](https://github.com/BharatDBPG/Pg_dbscanner.git)

+### 🧪 Secora - PostgreSQL Security Assessment Tool
+Secora is a tool that automates PostgreSQL security evaluations with 67 checks across 8 categories, providing real-time monitoring, compliance reporting, and remediation guidance through a dashboard.
+It uses a parent-child database structure to organize rules and track results, helping organizations maintain security posture with minimal effort.
+Key Categories & Checks:
+Connection & Login: SSL enforcement, password encryption, authentication timeouts User Access: Superuser limits, privilege restrictions, row-level security Logging & Auditing: Connection logging, statement logging, pgAudit status File Permissions: PGDATA access, config file permissions, unauthorized files Currently implementing a rule-based approach, starting with connection and security categories, and have documented the parameters to be used.

 ### 🛠️ `Centralized Bug Tracking Repository`
 Centralized Postgres Repository for Bug Tracking is a postgres community approved centralized bug reporting and tracking repo with open and closed bug flags.

+### 🛠️ `Bug Identification and Monitoring`
+****Bug 1:** Proper Object Locking for GRANT/REVOKE** Problem Statement  :In Postgres 18, executing GRANT or REVOKE can cause confusing internal errors if the object is concurrently dropped or altered.
+Using AccessSharLock helps to some extent, but it still allows concurrent DDL operations, which leads to issues.
+Work Done:
+Code modifications :  Replaced AccessShareLock with ShareUpdateExclusiveLock  to prevent concurrent DDL and ensure proper locking.
+This lock works well for avoiding DDL conflicts, but it also blocks background tasks like autovacuum, which is not desirable.
+Performing isolation tests on both lock types using various test cases to evaluate which one offers better efficiency and correctness.

+**Bug2 : VM corruption on standby**
+Problem Statement: The bug is about postgreSQL's visibility map (VM) and how it can get corrupted on a standby server under certain crash conditions.
+Work Done:
+Bug Reproduced and Identified core files related to the bug.

+### 🛠️ `Oracle Migration GUI`

+### 🛠️ `Oracle Migration GUI`

 ### 📨 Contact